-If you’ve been following my advice over the past year, you probably drove for more than one TNC last year.
+If you’ve been following my advice over the past year, you probably drove for more than one TNC (transportation network company) last year.
 If that’s the case, you still only have to file one Schedule C, but you will need to combine the income from Lyft and Uber on your Schedule C and combine the commission and fees from Lyft and Uber too.
 Just make sure you account for the correct expenses as detailed above.

 Since Uber and Lyft are all considered the same ‘rideshare driving business’, you only need to fill out one Schedule C. If you also did delivery, technically you’re supposed to do a separate Schedule C but I’d speak to a CPA about that.
 You could probably argue that since Uber now offers UberEats for example, your business is really more providing ‘logistic services’ than rideshare or delivery type services.

-Your tax bracket may have changed from 2018 to 2019 even if you’re earning the same amount this year that you did last year.
+Something new to look out for is the updated inflation-adjusted 2022 tax brackets.
+Keep in mind that your tax bracket may have changed, even if you’re earning the same amount this year that you did last year.

 What If I Only Drive Part-Time?

 If you’re doing rideshare part-time on top of another job, this deduction also only applies to your rideshare income (and any other “gig work” on a 1099) and not the wages from your job.

 Rideshare apps give luxury car drivers the option to earn more money.
 In addition to normal depreciation, luxury cars now have bonus depreciation because of the new tax bill.
 If you own or lease a luxury car, now you can deduct $10,000 plus $8,000 of bonus depreciation if eligible (maximum possible total of $18,000) in the year you first start using it for ridesharing and $16,000 in the second year.

 Uber and Lyft provide the total number of miles you drove while online in your tax summary.
 You can use this number but it may not include all of your deductible miles if you are doing business related activities with the app off (driving to driver meet ups, re-positioning with the app off, commuting, etc).

 Documentation and records are extremely important when it comes to filing your taxes.
 If you find it difficult to keep records, I recommend using one of these mileage trackers (some of the mileage trackers here also help you track car washes, health care, and more!)

 If you’re only going to track one thing, make sure you are tracking your miles!
-A full-time rideshare driver will easily put 1,000 miles a week on their car which translates into a $580 deduction each week or $30,160 through the year (which is pretty massive).
+A full-time rideshare driver will easily put 1,000 miles a week on their car which translates into a $575 deduction each week or $29,900 through the year (which is pretty massive).

 There’s some confusion around which miles you can deduct as a driver, but personally, I deduct all the miles from the second I leave my house until I arrive home.
 Especially now that you can turn on the destination filter if you commute in/out of the city.

-- Training materials and tools like Maximum Ridesharing Profits (our video course), The Rideshare Guide (our book), Mystro, etc are all deductible.
+- Training materials and tools like Maximum Ridesharing Profits (our video course), The Rideshare Guide (our book), etc are all deductible.

 - Other expenses like car washes, cell phone use, candy/water/etc, Spotify membership, Bluetooth, Trunk Organizers, etc may be deductible too as long as they are ‘ordinary and necessary‘.